 While you’re grilling, toss enough meat onto the grill to supply for a week of dinners.
 Cold chicken, fresh veggies and a homemade vinaigrette is a delicious meal that does not require any heat in the kitchen!

-Now if you have some of those menus already, here are some additional summer meal ideas that don’t require heating things up inside:
+Here are some additional summer meal ideas that don’t require heating things up inside:

 * Eggs are an excellent source of protein and you can boil a dozen of them at a time and have them on hand, ready to add to vegetables for a well-rounded meal.
 Use them in a spinach salad, or make some egg salad lettuce wraps for dinner and serve them with steamed or raw veggies.
 An omelet full of fresh veggies served with a barbequed sausage is a great meal option too!